A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 Scientific computing

-• Built and optimized scientific computing codes for large-scale multiphysics simulations.
+• Built and optimized codes for large-scale multiphysics simulations.

 Computational Scientist · Ph.D.
 Researcher